 Manufacturers considering global expansion need to master the process of creating a regulatory pathway analysis.
 That analysis must be product-specific.
-I used to create long documents that were tedious to read, but in the past month I found a better way.
+I used to create long documents that were tedious to read, but in the past month, I found a better way.
 I now use webinar recordings to help clients analyze the regulatory pathway for their products.
-I create a slides for each market that my client is considering for expansion.
-At the end of the 20-30 minute presentation, my client asks clarification questions and we discuss the possible next steps toward regulatory approval.
+I create slides for each market that my client is considering for expansion.
+At the end of the 20-30 minute presentation, my client asks clarification questions, and we discuss the possible next steps toward regulatory approval.

 A Typical Regulatory Pathway Analysis

 A typical regulatory pathway analysis involves three major markets for a new product: 1) USA, 2) Europe, and 3) Canada.
 There will be one slide per market identifying the classification rationale for each market, and if there are exceptions, this will be explained.
 Exceptions often arise for specific indications for use, duration of contact, and unique components such as:

 There will be a slide per market identifying the regulatory approval process.
 For devices without predicates, this will be a De Novo application or a PMA submission in the USA.
 For Canada, you might need an Establishment License or a Medical Device Distribution License.

 There will be a slide per market, identifying QMS requirements customized to reflect the QMS my client already has.
 If you already have ISO 13485 certification, you only need 2-3 new procedures to launch in Canada.
 At the same time, there are typically more procedures required for launching a product in the USA due to differences between ISO 13485 and 21 CFR 820.
 Even in Europe, a Japanese company will need: 1) a vigilance reporting procedure, changes to their Advisory Notice Procedure and 3) a procedure for creating a technical file.